geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 Editing a Store
 ---------------

-In order to view and edit a store, click on a store name.
+To view and edit a store, click a store name.
 The exact contents of this page depend on the specific format chosen.
 (See the sections :ref:`data_vector`, :ref:`data_raster`, and :ref:`data_database` for information about specific data formats.)
-In the example below we have the contents of the ``nurc:ArcGridSample`` store.
+In the example lists the contents of the ``nurc:ArcGridSample`` store.

 .. figure:: ../images/data_stores_edit.png
    :align: center

    *Editing a raster data store*

-While connection parameters will vary depending on data format, some the basic information is common across formats.
-The Workspace drop down menu lists all registered workspaces.
+While connection parameters will vary depending on data format, some of the basic information is common across formats.
+The Workspace menu lists all registered workspaces.
 The store is assigned to the selected workspace (``nurc``). :guilabel:`Data Source Name` is the store name as listed on the view page.
-The :guilabel:`Description` is optional and only displays in the administration interface.  :guilabel:`Enabled` allows you to enable or disable access to the store, along with all data defined in it.
+The :guilabel:`Description` is optional and only displays in the administration interface. :guilabel:`Enabled` enables or disables access to the store, along with all data defined in it.

 Adding a Store
 --------------